Andrew Schulz

 Andrew Cameron Schulz (born October 30, 1983) is an American stand-up comedian, actor, and podcaster.
-In addition to his stand-up, he is known for his work on MTV2's Guy Code and its two spinoffs, the Flagrant podcast with Akaash Singh, and The Brilliant Idiots podcast.
+In addition to his stand-up, he is known for his work on MTV2's Guy Code, the Flagrant podcast with Akaash Singh, and as co-host of The Brilliant Idiots podcast with Charlamagne Tha God.
 Schulz's first Netflix special, Schulz Saves America, premiered in December 2020.
-He has been described as part of the manosphere.

-Early life
+Early life and education

 Schulz was born on October 30, 1983, in New York City to parents Larry and Sandra Schulz (née Cameron).
 His mother, a Scottish immigrant, was a professional ballroom dancer.
 His father, a native New Yorker of German and Irish descent, is a former reporter and military veteran born to a family originally from Chicago, Illinois.
 Schulz's parents owned the Sandra Cameron Dance Center in Lower Manhattan for three decades.

 Schulz was raised in the East Village and attended New York City Public Schools, including Lillie Devereaux Blake Primary School and Robert F. Wagner Middle School on the Upper East Side.
 He is a graduate of Baruch College Campus High School in Kips Bay.
 Schulz then attended the University of California, Santa Barbara, from which he graduated with a bachelor of arts degree in psychology.

 Career

 Stand-up comedy

 Schulz began performing stand-up during college in California and continued when he returned to New York in the mid-2000s.
 He became a regular at the Comedy Village and went on to make his debut at the Edinburgh Comedy Festival in Scotland, in 2008.

 In September 2017, Schulz self-released his first comedy special, 4:4:1, on YouTube.
 In June 2018, Schulz followed up with his debut comedy album, 5:5:1, which earned the top ranking on iTunes' comedy album charts.
 The album went on to rank number one on Apple Music, Google Play, and Amazon.
 The album went number one on the Billboard comedy album charts the week of June 23, 2018.
 In 2021, Schulz issued a pair of streaming EPs, Views from the Cis and Brilliant Idiot.
 On July 25, 2022, he released another special on his YouTube channel titled "Infamous".

-In 2025, Schulz participated in the Riyadh Comedy Festival in Saudi Arabia.
-Joey Shea, a Saudi-based researcher at Human Rights Watch, said in a statement that the Saudi government is using the comedy festival to whitewash its human rights abuses.
+In 2025, Schulz performed at the Riyadh Comedy Festival.